-- be aged 18 or over; - possess a licensing qualification accredited by the Secretary of State; - not have forfeited a personal licence within 5 years of the application; - not have been convicted of any relevant or foreign offence.
-Please see Appendix 2 for details.
+- Be aged 18 or over; - Have the right to live and work in the UK; - Possess a licensing qualification accredited by the Secretary of State; - Not have forfeited a personal licence within 5 years of the application; - Not have been convicted of any relevant or foreign offence.
+Please see Appendix 2A for details.